 As an FCL Lead Ambassador I am leading the Finnish labs.
 We form a network within the teacher training schools.
 The main goal of the network is to test and develop new learning environments and landscapes.
 The network enhances the use of educational technology and aims to create new ways of learning.

-As an Ambassador I lead a team of 22 FCL teachers who meet online and support each other.
-We reflect both on learning situations and spaces and locally support FCL initiatives such as future classroom scenarios workshops or creations of Future Classroom Labs.
-We spread the FCL methodology and processes rather than the outcomes to help change mindsets in the french educational landscape.
+As an ambassador, I coordinate a team of several education stakeholders (teacher-advisers, etc...) who meet online and in person in order to exchange on innovative practices.
+We reflect on situations, postures and spaces related to learning.
+We support locally and nationally FCL initiatives such as scenario workshops for future classes or Future Classroom Labs creations.
+We disseminate FCL methodology and processes rather than outcomes to help change mindsets in the French educational landscape.

 FCL on Viaeduc: viaeduc.fr